alex-coder2010/snake-game/README.md

     COPYRIGHT

-      console.log("© 2023 Alex Zambaiti, attribution is required for public use\nMy youtube channel: https:outube.com/@Alex...............\nMy Codepen channel: https:odepen.io/coder2010_\nMy Github Channel: https:ithub.com/user-name-user")

        Attribution and credits required for public use

        ex: (in Youtube video description and inside of the video: ("This code was developed by Alex, this is the link to his project on github / the link to his project on github is in the video description ... "))

        Attribution and credits not required for private use

        To be honest, there will not be any legal consequenceS if you do not put attribution and credits, (i.e. Break the copyright agreement), but they are greatly appreciated, this way people that see this code on your channel will know that I am the one that actually created it.
 I will request to take the video down if you pretend this code is yours, be honest!.